According to a leading paper on the topic, sensory processing differences can be categorized into three basic patterns or subtypes:

 Postural skills are largely subconscious, meaning you probably do not pay much attention to them.
 However, you rely heavily on your posture to complete every day tasks such as brushing your teeth or typing at a computer.
 Holding yourself up against gravity and coordinating your movements actually requires integration of multiple sensory systems.
 The sensory systems that contribute most to posture include your: proprioceptive (muscles and joints), vestibular (equilibrium and balance), tactile (touch), and visual (sight) systems.

-Symptoms of a postural disorder may include:
+Symptoms of a postural difference (or disorder) may include:

 - Chronic muscle tension in the neck, shoulders, and back